Driving in India is a test of patience. And a waste of time.

 - The Seen and Unseen - A podcast series on Indian Politics, Economics and Public Policy hosted by Amit Varma, provides an in-depth analysis on various topics relevant to Indians today.
 Some notable episodes that I really liked:

-I usually listen to podcasts on the Iphone podcast app, but you should be able to find these podcasts on any podcast app like Stitcher, Spotify, etc, and also directly on the internet.
+I usually listen to podcasts on the Apple Podcast App, but you should be able to find these podcasts on any podcast app like Stitcher, Spotify, YouTube, etc.